-Our responsibility is to express an opinion on these financial statements based on our audit.
+Auditor's Responsibility PUT DUE to the second statements based on our audit.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.